 Botanical Name: Catharanthus roseus

-Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough light.
-Flowers are typically pink with a deep-pink throat.
-You may also find them in white or pale lavender.
+Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough sunlight.
+And you don't even need to bother deadheading; this easy-care plant is eager to bloom without help.

-Height: 10 in (25 cm)
+Height: 12 in (30 cm)

 Soil: Use a fast-draining potting mix.
 You can use an all-purpose mix and add a little perlite.

 Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half while periwinkle plant is growing and flowering.

 Propagation: Sow seed indoors in late winter or early spring.
 Maintain 70°F/21°C for germination, which takes about 2-3 weeks.
 New 3 in (8 cm) stem tip cuttings can be taken in spring or early summer and planted in moist potting mix.